ARCHIVED—Context and purpose of the Code

-In Canada, fairness, openness and transparency are assured through compliance with the Financial Administration Act, the Government Contracts Regulations and Canada's international and national trade agreements, the World Trade Organization-Agreement on Government Procurement (www), the North American Free Trade Agreement (www), the Canada-Chile Free Trade Agreement, the Canada-Peru Free Trade Agreement, the Canada-Colombia Free Trade Agreement and the Federal-Provincial Agreement on Internal Trade.
+In Canada, fairness, openness and transparency are assured through compliance with the Financial Administration Act, the Government Contracts Regulations and Canada's international and national trade agreements, the World Trade Organization-Agreement on Government Procurement, the North American Free Trade Agreement, the Canada-Chile Free Trade Agreement, the Canada-Peru Free Trade Agreement, the Canada-Colombia Free Trade Agreement and the Agreement on Internal Trade.
 In addition, the government's procurement activities are also governed by land claims agreements with Canada's Aboriginal peoples.

-In addition to the legal provisions, the tenets of fairness, openness and transparency are further assured by Treasury Board policies, Public Works and Government Services Canada (PWGSC) procurement policies and the internal procedures adopted by individual government departments and agencies.
+In addition to the legal provisions, the tenets of fairness, openness and transparency are further assured by Treasury Board policies, Public Services and Procurement Canada (PSPC) procurement policies and the internal procedures adopted by individual government departments and agencies.

 A list of key relevant legislation and policies is included at the end of this Code.

 The Code of Conduct for Procurement applies to all transactions entered into by PSPC either for their own procurements or on behalf of a client department.

 Public servants and vendors each have responsibilities in the contracting process.